Telephone / Mail

 Except for the phone call you make during the admissions process to let people at home know you have arrived safely, you will not be permitted to make phone calls the first week you are in treatment.

-After the first week you will be able to call your temporary sponsor daily, and other persons as agreed upon by you and your counselor.
-Remember that there are good therapeutic reasons to limit outside contact to keep you focused on your recovery.
+After the first week you will be able to have outside communication to call your temporary sponsor daily, and other persons as agreed upon by you and your counselor.
+Remember that there are good therapeutic reasons to limit outside communication in order to keep you focused on your recovery.

 During the week calls are limited to 5 minutes or less and can be made weekdays between 4:00 and 6:30 pm local time, Saturdays after 1 pm and Sundays after 10 am.
 Phone cards used in the public phones are available for purchase in local stores.